OceanDataTools/openrvdas/docs/configuration_files.md

     port: 6224
 ```

-The configuration definition is a YAML-formatted dictionary with the
+The configuration is in [YAML format](https://yaml.org/).
+YAML is a strict
+superset of JSON, but is more concise and allows comments, so is preferred
+for readability.

-following workflow:
+In this case, the configuration definition specifies the following workflow:

 ![Dual output configuration](images/dual_writer.png)

-The configuration text contains three essential keys: "readers",
+The definition contains three essential keys: "readers",
 "transforms", and "writers" (optional keys "name", "interval" and
 "check_format" are also accepted, in keeping with the arguments taken
 by the Listener class constructor).